 The main purpose of the Sraffian supermultiplier model, originally presented by Serrano (1995), is to determine output according to the principle of effective demand.
 It couples the traditional Keynesian multiplier with an investment function based on the flexible accelerator principle.
 Coherently with the Classical tradition, income distribution is exogenously determined by social and historical factors, affecting the bargaining power of social classes, and by customs and social norms about the fairness of wages.
-According to the model, which has been further discussed and developed by Cesaratto et al. (2003) and Freitas and Serrano (2015) among others, output growth is shaped by the evolution of the autonomous components of aggregate demand.
-The Sraffian Supermultiplier is a demand-led growth model that displays some desirable properties: a) the extension of the so-called 'Keynesian hypothesis' to the long-run (e.g. Garegnani, 1992); b) an investment function that is based on the accelerator mechanism but does not engender Harrodian instability; c) the absence of any necessary relation between the rate of accumulation and normal income distribution; d) an equilibrium level for the degree of capacity utilisation that is equal to the normal, costminimizing, level.
-Since the seminal contribution of Serrano (1995), an intense theoretical debate has taken place (e.g. Trezzini, 1995; Trezzini, 1998; Park, 2000; Palumbo and Trezzini, 2003; Dejuán, 2005; Smith, 2012; Cesaratto and Mongiovi, 2015), which has helped clarify some possible misunderstandings and misconceptions on the supermultiplier.
+According to the model, which has been further discussed and developed by Cesaratto et al. (2003) and Freitas and Serrano (2015), output growth is shaped by the evolution of the autonomous components of aggregate demand.
+The Sraffian Supermultiplier is a demand-led growth model that displays some desirable properties: a) the extension of the so-called 'Keynesian hypothesis' to the long-run (e.g. Garegnani, 1992); b) an investment function that is based on the accelerator mechanism but does not engender Harrodian instability; c) the absence of any necessary relation between the rate of accumulation and normal income distribution; d) an equilibrium level for the degree of capacity utilisation that is equal to the normal, cost-minimizing, level.
+Since the seminal contribution of Serrano (1995), an intense theoretical debate has taken place (e.g. Trezzini, 1995; Trezzini, 1998; Park, 2000; Palumbo and Trezzini, 2003; Dejuán, 2005; Smith, 2012; Cesaratto and Mongiovi, 2015), which has helped clarify some possible misunderstandings and misconceptions.
 For instance, the model does not require assuming that productive capacity is continuously utilised at its normal level.
 Discrepancies between the actual and the normal degree of capacity utilisation are allowed in the out-of-equilibrium dynamics.
 Investment's reactions to these discrepancies drive the convergence of the economy towards a normal utilisation rate of the productive capacity.
-More recently, the Supermultiplier has re-gained momentum and its main implications, in particular the role of autonomous demand as the driver of economic growth, have been endorsed by authors outside the boundaries of the Sraffian community (e.g. Allain, 2015; Lavoie, 2016; Hein, 2018; Fazzari et al. 2018).
+More recently, the Supermultiplier has re-gained momentum and has been endorsed by authors outside the boundaries of the Sraffian community (e.g. Allain, 2015; Lavoie, 2016; Hein, 2018; Fazzari et al. 2018).

-The Neo-Schumpeterian view provides us with the theoretical framework we need to analyse the determinants of technical progress (see, among others, Nelson and Winter, 1982; Mowery et al., 2010; Foray et al., 2012; Mazzucato, 2013; 2014; 2017).
-We focus, in particular, on mission-oriented innovation policies (MOIPs), which create new landscapes (rather than simply fixing market failures) and new opportunities beyond the existing paradigms (e.g. Mazzucato, 2016, 2017).
-MOIPs include public spending on the military and aerospace sectors, as well as energy and clean-tech sectors, biotechnology and nanotechnology industries and IT sectors (e.g. Block and Keller, 2011).
+The Neo-Schumpeterian view provide us with the theoretical framework we need to analyse the determinants of technical progress (see among others, Nelson and Winter, 1982; Mowery et al., 2010; Foray et al., 2012; Mazzucato, 2013; 2014; 2017).
+Targeted innovation government policies directed at strategic areas, such as mission-oriented innovation policies (MOIPs), create new landscapes (rather than simply fixing market failures), new visions, and new opportunities beyond the existing paradigms (e.g. Mazzucato, 2016, 2017).
+MOIPs include public spending on the military and aerospace sectors, as well as energy and cleantech sectors, biotechnology and nanotechnology industries and IT sectors (e.g. Block and Keller, 2011).
 Historically, MOIPs have established the direction of the technical progress (Mazzucato, 2013).
 These policies have also created market opportunities for the private business sector (Mazzucato, 2016).
 Government spending, by allocating resources in strategic sectors, stimulates and leverages private R&D investment in new areas (e.g. Mazzucato, 2016; Deleidi and Mazzucato, 2018), thus accelerating the process of development and diffusion of innovation across the economy (e.g. Pivetti, 1992).
 Examples of MOIPs include the Apollo Program (EC, 2018b; Mazzucato, 2018) and the Energiewende Programme (EC, 2018c; Mazzucato, 2018).
 These programmes rely on a challenge-based approach and are aimed at creating systemic interactions and cross-sector fertilisations.
 In this view, technical progress is endogenous with respect to both private business expenditures (e.g. Nelson and Winter, 1982) and government intervention (e.g. Foray et al., 2012; Mowery et al., 2010; Mazzucato, 2013; 2017).